danielamunteanu/memory-architect-the-game/README.md

 | `Door.cs`             | Raycasts ahead of the camera and fires the interact action           |
 | `DoorInteraction.cs`  | Hinge rotation, open/close state, and the on-screen interact prompt   |

-## Team

-Memory Architect is a team project.
-This repository is Daniela Munteanu's copy of the game, but the work in it is not hers alone:

-- **Daniela Munteanu** — hallway scene, room 1 and room 3 design, door opening and player controller, environment art
-- **Nedelcu Radu** — initial Unity project structure and `.gitignore`, numeric-code safe interaction
-- **Morar Mircea Mihnea** — repository setup, branch integration

-The original team repository lives on GitLab under the `memory-architect` group.

 ## Third-party assets

 The `Assets/Models` and `Assets/Texture` folders contain third-party models and PBR